smartcontractresearchforum/docs/en/hiring_community_lead.md

 ## Responsibilities

-The Community and Social Media Manager is expected to:
+The Community Lead is expected to:

 * Work closely with the Community team
 * Assist individuals through onboarding